Firehed/webauthn-php/README.md

 This is the output of `Firehed\WebAuthn\Codecs\Credential::encode($credential)`.
 When retreived from the database for use during authentication, it should be unserialized with the complementing `->decode()` method on the same class.

-This field SHOULD support storing at least 2KiB, and it's RECOMMENDED to support storing at least 64KiB (commonly `TEXT` or `varchar(65535)`).
+This field SHOULD support storing at least 4KiB, and it's RECOMMENDED to support storing at least 64KiB (commonly `TEXT` or `varchar(65535)`).
 The value will always be plain ASCII.
+To reduce the stored size, you MAY pass `storeRegistrationData: false` to the codec's constructor; be aware that doing so will eliminate the ability to re-validate credentials in the future.

 This format IS COVERED by semantic versioning.